 Item sets have two settings which control their access.
 They can be public or not public and they can be open or closed.

-Use the make public/private button (eye icon) to make the item visible to the public or only to all users of the Omeka S installation (not public).
+Use the make public/private button (eye icon) to make the item set visible to the public or only to all users of the Omeka S installation (not public).

 Closed sets are available and editable only by its creator, site admins, and global admins.

-Open and Public
+Open and Public:

-Closed and Private
+Closed and Private:

 Note that the public/private and open/closed settings operate independently - you can have an open and private item set, for example.

-admin/item-set) you can batch edit item sets, using the dropdown menu on the upper right near the "Add new item set" button.
-You can select multiple item sets using the checkboxes on the left, or select all of the item sets on the page, or use the dropdown to edit all item sets that are currently in the subset.
+admin/item-set) you can batch edit item sets, using the dropdown menu on the upper left, near the pagination options.
+You can select item sets manually for batch editing using the checkboxes on the left, or select all of the item sets on the page, or use the dropdown to edit all item sets that are currently in the subset.

 Batch actions are as follows: